PoliticalGraveyard.com

 Duncan, John H. — of Illinois.
 Member of Illinois state house of representatives 51st District, 1891-95.
 Burial location unknown.

 Duncan, John James (1919-1988) — also known as John J. Duncan — of Knoxville, Knox County, Tenn.
 Born in Huntsville, Scott County, Tenn., March 24, 1919.
 Republican.
-Served in the U.S. Army during World War II; lawyer; mayor of Knoxville, Tenn., 1959-64; U.S. Representative from Tennessee 2nd District, 1965-88; died in office 1988; alternate delegate to Republican National Convention from Tennessee, 1972.
+Served in the U.S. Army during World War II; lawyer; mayor of Knoxville, Tenn., 1959-64; delegate to Republican National Convention from Tennessee, 1960, 1972 (alternate); U.S. Representative from Tennessee 2nd District, 1965-88; died in office 1988.
 Presbyterian.
 Member, American Legion; American Bar Association; Veterans of Foreign Wars.
 Died in Knoxville, Knox County, Tenn., June 21, 1988 (age 69 years, 89 days).
 Interment a private or family graveyard, Scott County, Tenn.

-Relatives: Father of John James Duncan, Jr..
+Relatives: Father of John James Duncan Jr..

 See also congressional biography — Govtrack.us page

 Duncan, John James, Jr. (b.
 1947) — also known as John J. Duncan, Jr.; Jimmy Duncan — of Knoxville, Knox County, Tenn.
 Born in Lebanon, Wilson County, Tenn., July 21, 1947.
-Son of John James Duncan.
 Republican.
 Lawyer; state court judge in Tennessee, 1981-88; U.S. Representative from Tennessee 2nd District, 1988-; alternate delegate to Republican National Convention from Tennessee, 2008.
 Presbyterian.
-Still living as of 2009.
+Still living as of 2014.

-See also congressional biography — Govtrack.us page — votes in Congress from the Washington Post — NNDB dossier
+See also congressional biography — Govtrack.us page — NNDB dossier

 Duncan, John K. — of Flandreau, Moody County, S.Dak.
 Member of South Dakota state house of representatives, 1937-42 (21st District 1937-38, 19th District 1939-42).
 Presumed deceased.
 Burial location unknown.